pscohn/setack/readme.md

   / __| __|_   _| (_)_\(_|(/ __| |/ /
   \__ \ _|  | |    / _ \  | (__  ' <
   |___/___| |_|   /_/ \_\  \___|_|\_\

-stack-oriented language to operate on sets
 ```

-Setack is an interpreted, dynamically-typed, stack-oriented programming language to operate on sets.
+Setack is:
+   * a domain specific language for operating on sets
+   * stack-oriented
+   * interpreted
+   * dynamically-typed

 The repl comes with:
    * auto-complete